simonmclean/triptych.nvim/README.md

 ## 🛠️ TODO

-- Project
-    - Github Action
-        - Formating
-        - Linting
-        - Testing
 - Test a different machine with a vanilla Neovim config